rodriguezrps/recruitment-be-j1/README.md

 To execute a task:

 1. Branch off the master using the following naming convention.

     [your initials]/task-[task number]

-For example if your name is John Doe, to execute task 1 create a branch with name **JD/task-1**
+    For example if your name is John Doe, to execute task 1, your branch name should be **JD/task-1**

-1. Once you complete the implementation commit and push your changes to the remote repository with an appropriate commit message that describes your work.
+1. Once you complete the implementation, commit with an appropriate commit message that describes your work and push your changes to the remote repository.

-1. Create a pull request and assign the administrator who provided you with the tasks for code review.
+1. Create a pull request and assign the administrator, who provided you with the tasks, for code review.

 ## Tasks

 1. Currently the **create account API** executes synchronously.
 By using the available implementation and only changing a single line of code convert this into an asynchronous call.

     ETC: 15 mins.

 1. By implementing a single line of code, introduce caching for the **de.smava.recrt.service.AppUserRoleService.getByAppUser** service.

     ETC: 15 mins.

 1. Provide a "GET http://localhost:8080/rest/users/[userName]/accounts" REST endpoint in the **de.smava.recrt.rest.AppUserApi** implementation that gets the bank accounts that belong to a specific user.
 The method should only be callable by a user who has the **ROLE_ADMIN** role.

     ETC: 20 mins.

 1. Create a unit test for.....